SushantGautam/Twister/README.md

 4.The result will be copied to clipboard.
 Paste to see the result.

-Please contact susant.gautam@gmail.com for modifications or coomments.
+Please contact susant.gautam@gmail.com for modifications or comments.

 Compiled Using Python 3.4.0 (v3.4.0:04f714765c13, Mar 16 2014, 19:24:06) [MSC v.1600 32 bit (Intel)] on win32